 Longines wrist watch, tropical dial

-This vintage Longines watch has a good quality 17-jewel calibre 6952 hand-winding movement which is keeping time well.
-The movement is fully signed and it has the serial number 53903096 which dates it back to 1977.
+This vintage Longines watch has a good quality 17-jewel calibre 6952 hand-winding movement, which is keeping time well.
+The movement is fully signed, and it has the Longines serial number, which dates it back to 1977.
 For such a good quality movement, I am surprised that it is not part of one of the Longines…Read more

 Key components of a mechanical watch movement